quicwg/base-drafts/draft-ietf-quic-transport.md

 IDs, the endpoint MAY treat that receipt as a connection error of type PROTOCOL_VIOLATION.

-The Retire Prior To field is a requirement for the peer to retire all connection IDs with a sequence number less than the specified value.
+The Retire Prior To field is a request for the peer to retire all connection IDs with a sequence number less than the specified value.
 This includes the initial and preferred_address transport parameter connection IDs.
 The peer SHOULD immediately retire all the connection IDs.

 The sender of the NEW_CONNECTION_ID frame MAY remove the connection IDs after 3 PTO, even if the peer has not retired them with RETIRE_CONNECTION_ID yet.
 The